libvirt/libvirt-rust/README.md

 ## Contributing

-Any bug fixes and other improvements are welcome at any time.
-It's possible to look at what is missing by running command like:
+Bug fixes and other improvements are welcome.
+The list of missing bindings can be displayed with:

 ```
 $ python tools/api_tests.py virDomain